-Reference Community & Stakeholder Engagement Obligations CS Reference How Addressed dispute processes are provided for in this approval, or clear government policy and resolution processes are available, or matters which are not within the scope of the CSSI.
-B15 A website providing information in relation to the CSSI must be established prior to commencement of works and maintained for the duration of works, and for a minimum of 24 months following the completion of construction.
-Up-to-date information (excluding confidential, private and commercial information) must be published prior to works commencing and maintained on the website or dedicated pages: Section 7.1, Table 6 Section 7.1 Table 6 outlines that a website will be established prior to works, maintained for 24 months following the completion of construction and up to date information uploaded onto the website, as required (a) the current implementation status of the CSSI Section 7.1, Table 6 Section 7.1 Table 6 states that a copy of each licence or permit required and obtained in relation to the CSSI is uploaded onto the website (b) a copy of the documents listed in Condition A1 of this approval, and any documentation relating to any modifications made to the CSSI or the terms of this approval; Section 7.1, Table 6 Section 7.1 Table 6 states that a copy of the documents listed in CoA A1 of this approval, and any documentation relating to any modifications made to the are provided on the website (c) a copy of this approval in its original form, a current consolidated copy of this approval (that is, including any approved modifications to its terms), and copies of any approval granted by the Minister to a modification of the terms of this approval; Section 7.1, Table 6 Section 7.1 Table 6 states that a copy of this approval in its original form, a current consolidated copy of this approval (that is, including any approved modifications to its terms), and copies of any approval granted by the Minister to a modification of the terms of this approval is provided on the website (d) a copy of each statutory approval, licence or permit required and obtained in relation to the CSSI, and Section 7.1, Table 6 Section 7.1 Table 6 outlines that each statutory approval, licence or permit obtained will be placed on the website within the prescribed period as required
+Reference Community & Stakeholder Engagement Obligations CS Reference How Addressed occurrence of future complaints or disputes address complaints, resolve disputes or mitigate against future complaints or disputes B14 The Community Complaints Mediator will not act before the Proponent has provided an initial response to a complaint and will not consider issues such as property acquisition or where other dispute processes are provided for in this approval, or clear government policy and resolution processes are available, or matters which are not within the scope of the CSSI.
+Appendix B Appendix B outlines this requirement B15 A website providing information in relation to the CSSI must be established prior to commencement of works and maintained for the duration of works, and for a minimum of 24 months following the completion of construction.
+Up-to-date information (excluding confidential, private and commercial information) must be published prior to works commencing and maintained on the website or dedicated pages: Section 7.1, Table 6 Section 8.1, Table 8 Section 8.1 Table 8 outlines that a website will be established prior to works, maintained for 24 months following the completion of construction and up to date information uploaded onto the website, as required (a) the current implementation status of the CSSI Section 7.1, Table 6 Section 8.1, Table 8 Section 8.1 Table 8 states that a copy of each licence or permit required and obtained in relation to the CSSI is uploaded onto the website (b) a copy of the documents listed in Condition A1 of this approval, and any documentation relating to any modifications made to the CSSI or the terms of this approval; Section 7.1, Table 6 Section 8.1, Table 8 Section 8.1 Table 8 states that a copy of the documents listed in CoA A1 of this approval, and any documentation relating to any modifications made are provided on the website (c) a copy of this approval in its original form, a current consolidated copy of this approval (that is, including any approved modifications to its terms), and copies of any approval granted by the Minister to a modification of the terms of this approval; Section 7.1, Table 6 Section 8.1 Table 8 Section 8.1 Table 8 states that a copy of this approval in its original form, a current consolidated copy of this approval (that is, including any approved modifications to its terms), and copies of any approval granted by the Minister to a modification of the terms of this approval is provided on the website (d) a copy of each statutory approval, licence or permit required and obtained in relation to the CSSI, and Section 7.1, Table 6 Section 8.1 Table 8 outlines that each statutory approval, licence or permit obtained